xorbitsai/inference/doc/source/models/builtin/llm/index.rst

      - 163840
      - DeepSeek-R1, which incorporates cold-start data before RL.
 DeepSeek-R1 achieves performance comparable to OpenAI-o1 across math, code, and reasoning tasks.

+   * - :ref:`deepseek-r1-0528-qwen3 <models_llm_deepseek-r1-0528-qwen3>`
+     - chat, reasoning
+     - 131072
+     - The DeepSeek R1 model has undergone a minor version upgrade, with the current version being DeepSeek-R1-0528.
+In the latest update, DeepSeek R1 has significantly improved its depth of reasoning and inference capabilities by leveraging increased computational resources and introducing algorithmic optimization mechanisms during post-training.
+The model has demonstrated outstanding performance across various benchmark evaluations, including mathematics, programming, and general logic.
+Its overall performance is now approaching that of leading models, such as O3 and Gemini 2.5 Pro

    * - :ref:`deepseek-r1-distill-llama <models_llm_deepseek-r1-distill-llama>`
      - chat, reasoning
      - 131072